 Defining a scheduled mute allows you to silence alerts on a one-time or recurring basis for scheduled maintenance or downtime.
 You can see the available scheduled mutes and add new ones in the UI.

 Once a scheduled mute is created, it must be attached to alerts so that they may be silenced by the scheduled mute - this can be done at the alert create and update endpoints, or the UI.

 You can silence alerts on a one-time basis by creating a scheduled mute with no repeat days.

 By providing a list of days of the week for the scheduled mute to repeat, you can silence alerts on a recurring basis.

 Troubleshooting your Alerts

-The Alerting feature is new and in active development.
+The Alerting feature is in active development.
 Please contact support if you think you’ve found a bug, or have any questions or suggestions.

 - Is your metric arriving?